 ...or 3-ohm.
 Right, vintage ELAC are great speakers for Single-Ended tube amplifiers but have other versions for early push-pull and nobody really knows what the Japanese designers intended as the speakers for the various Eagle Single-End stereo amplifiers.
 The company was very strange, you know apparently of North Indian origin like Monitor Audio of Mo Iqbal in Teversham, near Cambridge, England, between the years 1972-97, and both bought by the 1970s British elite.

-13th Earl of Wemyss
+13th Duke of Argyll

 13th Duke of Manchester, High Desert State Prison, Nevada.